20 Things I've Learned That Save Money While Traveling in Europe

 We post a lot of deals for airfare and hotels and talk a lot about credit card points, but that's all about getting there.
 How can you save money once you're actually there and still have an amazing vacation?

 Now that I've been at this frugal travel thing awhile with several European cities under my belt, I have a set of rules, tips and tricks that I use to save money while I'm exploring a new city.
-In fact, I'm just back from Paris, one of the world's most expensive cities, and put them to good use there.

 1) If you're taking a cab from the airport, always go to the taxi stand.